Skip to main content

 A car is pulling up to me at the checkpoint.
 Looks like another Iraqi local.
 Middle-aged, male.
 I lean my head head down to the passenger side window, point to my M4 and ask, “ayu 'aslihatin?” <any weapons?> .
 He shakes his head no. I point to the glove compartment and say, “Aiftah hadha”, <open this> he seems confused.
 My eyes scan around waiting for him to respond—wait, what is that?
 Is that a rifle barrel sticking out from under the passenger seat?
 Ahh shit.
 C’mon dude, why not just say something?
 A voice in my head says He’s not a threat.
 He looks like he's a father.
 Let him go on to his work or his family’.
 Another voice says “What if I’m wrong?
 What if he shoots someone on my team?”
 I notice he looks worried.
 I raise my rifle, point it at him and shout down the road to my squad leader “Need some help here!”.

-Either way, to make this change into present-tense happen, we go through one line at a time:
+Either way, we make the shift one line at a time:

 He was just another middle-aged Iraqi local passing through our checkpoint.